The WWF is run at a local level by the following offices...

 - European Policy Office

-In November 2023, governments will come together in Nairobi for the third round of negotiations for a global treaty to end plastic pollution.
+In April 2024, governments will come together in Ottowa in Canada for the fourth round of negotiations for a global treaty to end plastic pollution.
 This treaty is a once-in-a-lifetime opportunity to create a global solution to this worsening global crisis.
 Unless governments agree on an ambitious and fair treaty with legally binding global rules, plastic pollution is likely to triple by 2040, accumulating in our food and water and exacerbating the risk of flooding.
-We can’t let this happen.

 To solve this crisis, all countries must adopt a treaty that will ban avoidable high risk plastic items - those that cause the most harm or are most prone to leaking into the environment.